imatge-upc/detection-2016-nipsws/README.md

 ### Setup

 First of all the weights of VGG-16 should be downloaded from the following link [VGG-16 weights].
 If you want to use some pre-trained models for the Deep Q-network, they can be downloaded in the following links [Image Zooms model] and [Pool45 Crops model].
+Notice that these models could lead to different results compared to the ones provided in the paper, due that these models are already trained to find more than one instance of planes in the image.
 You should also create two folders in the root of the project, called models_image_zooms and models_pool45_crops, and store inside them the corresponding weights.

 [VGG-16 weights]: http://imatge.upc.edu/web/sites/default/files/projects/deeplearning/public/detection-2016-nipsws/vgg16_weights.h5